 Are you prematurely restarting JVMs to keep them from running out of memory?
 Or have you received the recommendation from your application experts to just “increase the Java Heap Space?”

 The following memory chart shows the memory consumption of 10 JVMs (4.1GB Heap each) per Host on an 8 machine cluster.
-It is from a large online retail store who has prepared for the online shopping season.
-Its JVMs kept running out of memory, crashing with Out Of Memory Exceptions and sometimes even bringing the whole host to crash:
+The JVMs kept running out of memory, crashing with Out Of Memory Exceptions and sometimes even bringing the whole host to crash:

-The first response from the application team to “solve” this problem was to add more memory to these hosts.
-As this took too long to procure it was decided to look closer on the actual root cause of the exhaustive memory consumption.
+The typical first response from application teams in situations like this is to add more memory to these hosts.
+However – as this is not the best practice to solve problems – the team where this story is from decided to take a more pro-active appraoch and decided that it was time to look closer on the actual root cause of the exhaustive memory consumption.

 Step #1: Analyzing the Out-of-Memory Dumps